JvanKatwijk/qt-dab/README.md

 -----------------------------------------------------------------------

 The "alarm" facility is replaced by a more general scheduling facility.
-Touching the "add to schedule" button on the configuration widget will show a list of services to select from (the services in the currently selected channel, and the list of services in the preset list).
+Touching the "add to schedule" button on the configuration widget (in 4.11 a button "schedule" on the main widget) will show a list of services to select from (the services in the currently selected channel, and the list of services in the preset list).
 A user specified time can be linked to the selected service.